dustinpfister/blog_posts/_posts/lodash_over.md

 layout: post
 categories: lodash
 id: 410
-updated: 2019-04-04 11:55:12
+updated: 2020-07-11 10:21:54
-version: 1.11
+version: 1.12
 ---

 In this post I will be taking a look at the [lodash \_.over](https://lodash.com/docs/4.17.11#over) method.
+This method can be used to create a function that calls one or more [iteratee functions](https://en.wikipedia.org/wiki/Iteratee#:~:text=In%20functional%20programming%2C%20an%20iteratee,in%20a%20purely%20functional%20fashion.) with all the arguments that are given to it via the function that is created with the lodash over method.
+The result that is returned is an array of values for each iteratee function that was passed when creating the method that was made with lodash over.

-This method can be used to create a function that calls an iteratee function with all the arguments that are given to it returns the result.
-It might prove useful in some situations so lets take a quick look.
+So in other words if you have two or more methods that all accept the same arguments in the same order the lodash over method can be used to create a single method that will create an array of values where each value is the result of each of these methods.
+So then it might prove useful in some situations so lets take a quick look at a few examples of this lodash over method.

 <!-- more -->